abstractec/activeMDM/README.md

 We need:

-* Apache HTTPD server, probably v2.2 as that's the current latest and greatest
+* Apache HTTPD server: whatever is the current latest and greatest
-* PHP 5.4
+* PHP 5.4+
 * Slim framework
 * Twig templates
-* MongoDB 2.4
+* MongoDB 2.4+

 ActiveMDM uses the CFPropertyList project (https://github.com/rodneyrehm/CFPropertyList), however you will have to modify the call to saveXML call in the toXML function in CFPropertyList.php (line 418 ish) to